ZFEbHVUE/Batocera-CRT-Script/HowTo_Wired_Connection.md

 1) Press the code icon on GitHub and choose **Download Zip**

-2) Extract the zipfile `Build-CRT-15KHz-Batocera-V35-main.zip` into a temporary folder on your PC.
+2) Extract the zipfile `Batocera-CRT-Script-main.zip` into a temporary folder on your PC.

 3) Access your Batocera installation over the network.
      See official guide here on how to do so here.